 Medical assistance is available in the Reception Centres for Applicants for International Protection in Zagreb and Kutina.
-While no information is available for the period from 2019until the end of 2021, at the beginning of 2019, the Ministry of Interior reported that health care is also provided by the health care institutions in Zagreb and Kutina designated by the Ministry of Health.
+While no information is available for the period from 2019 until the end of 2022.
+At the beginning of 2019, the Ministry of Interior reported that health care is also provided by the health care institutions in Zagreb and Kutina designated by the Ministry of Health.
 In the Health Centre, a competent ambulance (family medicine) has been designated for the provision of health care from the primary health care level for chronic and life-threatening illnesses.
 A specialist ambulance for vulnerable groups has been appointed by the Ministry of Health and Local Health Centres.
 This includes: paediatric ambulance, gynaecological ambulance, school medicine ambulance, neuropsychiatric ambulance at the Hospital of Kutina, ambulance for addiction treatment; dental ambulances and Psychiatric Hospital in Zagreb.

 In addition, applicants are referred to local hospitals i.e. in Sisak for those accommodated in Kutina, and the Hospital of Zagreb.
 The competent pharmacies, one in Zagreb and one in Kutina, have also been determined.
 Vaccination is performed by doctors in health centres or by specialists of school medicine.

 A medical team of MdM was present at the Reception Centre in Zagreb every working day.

 At the beginning of the COVID-19 pandemic, the Croatian Institute for Public Health issued Protocol related to testing for COVID-19 / SARS-CoV-2.
 The protocol states that, among others, applicants for international protection and refugees belongs to priority groups for testing.